-NSW from 24 July the maximum number of people who may attend a funeral or memorial service or a gathering following a funeral or memorial service, is the lesser of one person per 4 square metres or 100 people.
+The number of people who may attend a funeral or memorial service or a gathering following a funeral or memorial service, is subject to the one person per 2 square metres rule.

 People attending the service will be required to supply their name and contact details so that they can be used for contact tracing.

 VICTORIA – FROM 11:59PM ON 6 DECEMBER 2020, unless otherwise stated

 Funerals: No maximum attendee caps indoors or outdoors, density quotient of 1 per 2sqm applies when using electronic record keeping.
 In venues not using electronic record a density quotient of 1 per 4 sqm applies.
 If held in a private residence, up to 30 guests can attend.

 The health, safety and well being of our team and the families we serve is of the utmost importance to us.
 We have been providing funeral and memorial services to Australians for many decades and will always put our client families at the heart of everything we do.
 We are committed to helping families farewell their loved ones respectfully and within the current and relevant Government advice and regulations.